Scholarship

 Recent and Current Projects

 His two other most recent books address issues of higher education.
-Realizing the Distinctive University appeared in February 2017, and in late 2014 he published with Meiner Verlag in Germany, Was die deutschen Universitäten von den amerikanischen lernen können und was sie vermeiden sollten.
+Realizing the Distinctive University appeared in February 2017, and in late 2014 Roche published with Meiner Verlag in Germany, Was die deutschen Universitäten von den amerikanischen lernen können und was sie vermeiden sollten.

 Additional projects include a study in the history of ideas, from Meister Eckhart to Hans Jonas, focusing on the idea of God’s dependence on humanity, and essays and lectures on various topics in German literature, higher education, film, and philosophy.
 An early version of an informal lecture entitled “What’s so Funny about a Joke?” is available here.
 An updated version is available here as a podcast.